btelles/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

 # Host a single-page website on IPFS

 In this tutorial, we will host a simple one-page website on IPFS and link up a domain name.
-This is the first step is a series of tutorials to teach web developers on how to build websites and applications using IPFS.
+This is the first step is a series of tutorials to teach web developers how to build websites and applications using IPFS.

 ## Install IPFS desktop